gadig17/strava_activity_fetcher/readme.md

 # Strava Weekly Activity Fetcher

-A Python script that fetches your Strava activities for the current week, displays them in a formatted console output, and saves detailed data to JSON files for further analysis.
+A Python script that fetches your Strava activities for a specific date range or the current week, displays them in a formatted console output, and saves detailed data to JSON files for further analysis.
 The intention of this script is to provide feedback to a Google Gemini Gem for further analysis.
 If you are interested in creating a Gem yourself you can copy these prompt instructions below.
 The script will create a JSON file that I provide back to the chatbot for analysis.

 Otherwise, you can just use the script to capture your Strava information in a simple JSON file.